North Carolina Divorce Tips

 • The husband and wife are speculating separation and divorce

-• If the collaborative law process does not cause settlement of the dispute, then there must be provisions for withdrawal of all involved lawyers
+• If the collaborative law process does not cause settlement of the dispute, there must be provisions for withdrawal of all involved lawyers.

 • Assume that the court has made an award regarding a particular issue and a copy of this award is delivered to the applicant.
 This applicant desires to correct or alter this award and within 90 days of the delivery makes an application regarding the alteration.
-The court considers the application if one of the following have taken place
+The court considers the application if any one of the following has taken place:

 • There is an obvious error in the description of a property, thing or person